omelextego1/config-svc/auth_lib_usage.md

 **Findings So Far**

- - Keys received from Tazama validate correctly using validateTokenAndClaims.
+ - Keys received from Tazama validate correctly using `validateTokenAndClaims`.
  - Keys created manually based on assumptions fail validation.
  - Lack of documentation makes it impossible to confirm if keys are being constructed correctly or verified using the right logic.